Atishay25/tones2notes/README.md

 ## Instructions
 - We used the MAPS dataset for training and evaluating the model, which can be downloaded from [here](https://amubox.univ-amu.fr/index.php/s/iNG0xc5Td1Nv4rR).
-Download the data and store it in `data/MAPS` folder
+After downloading it, store it in `data/MAPS` directory
 - Loading the dataset, splitting it and storing in .h5 binaries -
     ```
     python3 features.py --dir data/MAPS --workspace $(pwd)